Can’t Find Skilled Professionals in New Zealand?

 - Overseas people know that everything they say will be checked.
 They do not want to lose credibility for a new employer.

-- The New Zealand Government Immigration Service checks every applicant’s documents thoroughly before issuing a visa to New Zealand.
+- The New Zealand Government Immigration Service checks every applicant’s documents thoroughly before issuing a visa to New Zealand, including checking previous employment and education.

 - Skilled professionals from overseas appreciate your support.
 Staff who feel supported in New Zealand value their job.
 Valued staff most often stay with the same company for many years.

 You have to show to Immigration New Zealand that you actually did try to find a suitably qualified person here in New Zealand.
 For example, show that you advertised in different media and did not find the right candidate.
-If the position is on the government Shortage lists (electricians and a lot of engineers are) http://skillshortages.immigration.govt.nz/, you may directly invite the chosen employee from overseas by sending him/her a job offer.
+If the position is on the Government NZ Shortage lists (as electricians and a lot of engineers) http://skillshortages.immigration.govt.nz/, you may directly invite the chosen employee from overseas by sending him/her a job offer.
 Include an employment contract with a precise job description and an Employer Supplementary form.
 If the job you have is not listed in shortage lists – you may apply for Approval Principle to Immigration New Zealand.

 FEEL FREE TO CALL US FOR MORE INFORMATION!